-- 1 Select a category to customize, such as Charts - 2 Highlight a feature button, such as Nav.
-Chart. - 3 Press and hold the SELECT button. - 4 Select Rearrange.

-Arrows appear on the feature buttons.
+- 1 Select a category to customize, such as Charts - 2 Hold the button you want to move, such as Nav.
+Chart, until the menu appears. - 3 Select Rearrange. - Arrows appear on the feature buttons. - 4 Repeat until you finish customizing the screen. - 5 Select Back or Close when finished.